daleao/sdv/Modules/Combat/README.md

 #### Tetrad Chords

 Finally, a 4-note chord is called a **Tetrad**.
 A Tetrad always contains 12 intervals in total, which makes it impossible find a configuration that avoids any dissonances.
 But this is okay; if we extend the Tertian Triad by adding another Third interval at the end, we achieve a **Tertian Tetrad**, or `I - III - V - VII` (the `VII` is the Third of the `V`).
 In this special case, the dissonant Seventh interval becomes resonant, adding +12.5% resonance instead of subtracting it.
 The Tertian Tetrad achieves the highest possible total resonance, though it forces the distribution of these bonuses among 4 different stats.
+For the same reason described previously, the configuration `I - II - IV - VI` is equivalent to a transposed Tertian Tetrad.
 The Ruby Tertian Tetrad is shown below:

 <div align="center">

 <img src="https://gitlab.com/daleao/modular-overhaul/-/raw/main/resources/screenshots/tetrad.png" alt="tetrad.png" width="33%">
 </div>

+#### Conclusion

-There is no "optimal" gemstone combination.
-Simple chords are optimal for single-stats, while more complex chords are optimal in terms of resonance.
-It is up to the player to choose what fits best for the desired build.
+There is no one "optimal" gemstone combination.
+Simpler chords can be used to optimize for a specific stat, while more complex chords optimize total resonance.
+As you increase the chord's complexity and richness, you essentially trade higher specific stats, for higher overall distributed stats.
+This system is intended to encourage experimentation and variety.
+It is up to each player to choose what best fits their desired build.

 ### Weapon Forges